microsoft/sqlworkshops-bdconopenshift/bdconopenshift/05 - Open Data Hub.md

 <br>

 One possible use of analytics is an end-to-end example of Fraud Detection and Scoring using [Red Hat OpenShift](https://www.openshift.com/), [SQL Server Big Data Clusters](https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-overview?view=sql-server-ver15#:~:text=Kubernetes%20concepts%20%20%20%20Term%20%20,the%20atomic%20deployment%20unit%20of%20K%20...%20), and the [Open Data Hub project](https://opendatahub.io/).
 Our datasets involve a sample financial system database, and [sample Credit Card transations from this location](https://www.kaggle.com/isaikumar/creditcardfraud).
+For instance, a financial institution may wish to perform Extract, Load and Transform (ELT) and model testing and creation locally in a secure environment they control.
+But they want to "enrich" that process with outside interests, such as remote workers or perhaps even an entirely different organization.

+In this scenario, You can incorporate [Red Hat Open Data Hub](https://opendatahub.io/) for a complete solution.
+Open Data Hub is a blueprint for building an AI as a service platform on Red Hat's Kubernetes-based OpenShift® Container Platform and Ceph Object Storage.
+It inherits from upstream efforts such as Kafka/Strimzi and Kubeflow, and is the foundation for Red Hat's internal data science and AI platform.
+Data scientists can create models using Jupyter notebooks, and select from popular tools such as TensorFlow™, scikit-learn, Apache Spark™ and more for developing models.
+Teams can spend more time solving critical business needs and less on installing and maintaining infrastructure with the Open Data Hub.

 This is the diagram of that potential architecure, and the data progression is described below: